rogelioprieto/linux-tips/_posts/2024-10-13-Sync-Microsoft-OneDrive-in-Linux.md

     y/n> n
     ```
 9. Press **`y`** to use auto configuration.

     ```bash
-    >>>Use auto config?
+    Use web browser to automatically authenticate rclone with remote?
-    * Say Y if not sure
+    * Say Y if the machine running rclone has a web browser you can use
-    * Say N if you are working on a remote or headless machine
+    * Say N if running rclone on a (remote) machine without web browser access If not sure try Y. If Y failed, try N.
     y) Yes (default)
     n) No
     y/n> y
     ```

 10. A browser window will open to a Microsoft login screen.
 Login using your TecNM email address and NetID password.

     ![login screen](https://raw.githubusercontent.com/rogelioprieto/linux-tips/refs/heads/master/_posts/images_posts/onedrive-microsoft-login01.png)